emqx/emqx/docs/source/getstarted.rst

 Modules and Plugins
 -------------------

-The emqttd broker could be extended by Modules and Plugins.

-The authentication and ACL mechanism is usually implemented by a module or plugin.
+The Authentication and ACL mechanism is usually implemented by a Module or Plugin.

 Modules
 -------